NoroffFEU/jsfw-2025-v1-martine-rk-js-frameworks/README.md

 ## Known issues

 - Checkout input fields are not functional and are disabled, shown only for demonstration.

+## AI Usage

+During this course assignment I used AI as a guidance and helping tool.

+Tool used: ChatGPT
+Date: 16 February 2026
+Purpose: Get suggestions for name to the Online shop
+Outcome: Found a suitable name to use for the Online shop.

+Tool used: Stitch AI
+Date: 16 February 2026
+Purpose: Asked it to give examples on how to display products in an online shop.
+Outcome: It helped me get the ideas flowing, and gave me an idea starting point.

+Tool used: Claude AI
+Date: 20 February 2026
+Purpose: Asked for guidance on what could be the reason for that the Tailwind styling was not working/updating.
+Outcome: Got a suggestion to clear the Next.js build cache and restart with “npm run dev”, which solved the issue.

+Tool used: ChatGPT
+Date: 26 February 2026
+Purpose: Asked about a React error.
+Snippet from the error: “ A tree hydrated but some attributes of the server rendered HTML didn't match the client properties.“
+Outcome: Found out the cause of the error was from the extension Grammarly.

+Tool used: ChatGPT
+Date: 27 February 2026
+Purpose: Asked about a TypeScript error.
+Outcome: Explained the TypeScript error and provided examples of possible causes, which helped me solve the error.

+Tool used: ChatGPT
+Date: 1 March 2026
+Purpose: Asked what could be the cause of an error.
+Outcome: Found out the problem was that I had forgotten “use client”.

+Tool used: Google AI
+Date: 6 March 2026
+Purpose: Asked how to calculate the percentage of a discounted price.
+Outcome: Got the mathematical formula on how to calculate it.

 ## Placeholder text